on this page

 - the interest rates you’re paying.

-Step 2 - Work out your expenses
+Step 2 - Work out your costs

-Knowing what you spend your money on, may help you work out where you can spend less.
+Knowing what you spend your money on may help you work out where you can spend less.
 This can help while you’re paying off your debts.

 Step 3 - Think about if it is a need or a want